Registered: 1507678325 Posts: 4

 Hang in there. xx -Torie __________________ " We are angels of hope, of healing, and of light.
 Darkness flees from us." -YP ♡

 Reply with quote #5

 So sorry you had to find your way here .
 Feel free to vent as much as you want, we all understand!
 My d also used to feel nauseous and I gave her a glass of aloe vera juice a day until the nausea went away.
 It is strange that the onset happened so quickly (my first thought was PANS/PANDA, but if it has been ruled out, you are left with a real mystery).
 In addition to the previous posters' suggestions, I would add a calcium and zinc supplement.
 A zinc deficiency has been shown to lead to a loss of appetite.
 I remember when young, my tummy used to ache constantly and was mainly due to anxiety.
 How are things at her school?
 Some school are very strict and focused on academic achievement and could cause anxiety in a conscientious child.
 My school was big and overwhelming, so when I went to high school I chose a smaller school (and one not so focused on academia) and it made all the difference.
 Good luck and sending you plenty of hugs!!!! __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11 in March 2017.
+Slowly refed for months on Ensures alone, followed by swap over with food at a snails pace.
+WR after a year at age 11 in March 2017.
 She is back to her old happy self and can eat anything put in front of her.
 Now working on intuitive eating.